It is well with me only when I have a chisel in my handMichelangelo 1475-1564

 While all Gentle Readers with eyes to see, ears to hear, and hands that love wood are welcome to share this hard-earned knowledge, it is intended primarily for our Beloved Customers, especially those who use chisels professionally to keep body and soul in close proximity.

 There is an old Japanese saying, one which probably originated in China, written 「馬の耳に念仏」and pronounced “Uma no mimi ni nenbutsu,” which translates to “Prayers in a horse’s ear.”
 Why are Buddhist prayers relevant you ask?
 Good question.
-You see, some of the principles I will present in this series directly contradict doctrine taught by some of the Holy Woodworking Gurus in the West.
-Like vespers to a beast of burden, wisdom is wasted on the willfully, woefully ignorant (wow, that almost sounds like iambic pentameter!).
+You see, some of the principles I will present in this series directly contradict doctrine profitably expounded by some of the Holy Angels of Woodworking in the West, and may offend their devotees.
+But like vespers to a beast of burden, wisdom is wasted on the willfully, woefully ignorant (wow, that almost sounds like iambic pentameter!).

-But our Beloved Customers are neither horses nor asses nor politicians but shockingly intelligent human beings to whom your humble servant is convinced the time has come to expound the gospel of the Mortise Chisel as it was taught to me by Masters who have since abandoned this impure world for more ethereal realms.
+But our Beloved Customers are neither angels nor asses but shockingly intelligent human beings to whom your humble servant is convinced the time has come to share the gospel of the Mortise Chisel as it was taught to me by Masters who have since abandoned this impure world for more ethereal realms.

 This series of posts is equivalent to a graduate school course in chisels, something like “Mortise Chisels 701.”
 And just like a course in advanced differential equations, most Gentle Readers will never need it.
 But never let it be said that your humble servant didn’t do his best to improve both the skills and the tools of our Beloved Customers.